Setting a temporary file location for FME to use via the FME_TEMP environment variable

 export FME_TEMP=/<temp folder then that will only affect FME translations run from the console or Workbench if started from the console.

-To effect FME Workbench when started from the menu, set FME_TEMP in /etc/environment or ~/.profile
+To apply the change to FME Workbench when started from the menu, set FME_TEMP in /etc/environment or ~/.profile

 SAIF Format and Temporary Files

-Note: SAIF has been depreciated as of FME 2023.0, for more information, please see FME Deprecations.
+Note: SAIF has been deprecated as of FME 2023.0, for more information, please see FME Deprecations.

 Performance Tuning with FME_TEMP